EstrellaSpaans/Python-World-Data-Analysis-Report/README.md

 ---
 ### Exploratory Analysis:

-- Remove countries (rows) that aren't part of the Arabian Peninsula
+- Remove countries (rows) that aren't part of the Arabian Peninsula.
-- Remove columns that contain old data or unreliable data
+- Remove columns that contain old data or unreliable data.
-- Formulate a strategy for null-values and outliers
+- Formulate a strategy for null-values and outliers.
-- Flag missing values and outliers
+- Flag missing values and outliers.
-- Imputation for mising values
+- Imputation for mising values.

 ### Business Questions:
 - Which country represents the the Arabian Peninsula the best on average?